GMT +7 hours

-On Thailand’s beautiful Gulf of Siam and just a few hours by road from Bangkok, Hua Hin is home to a Royal Palace and enjoys long attractive beaches, excellent golf courses, a fine choice of hotels and a superb night market with handicrafts galore.
+On the beautiful Gulf of Siam just a few hours by road from Bangkok, Hua Hin is home to the Royal Palace and is fringed by long pretty beaches.
+It also has excellent golf courses, a fine choice of hotels and a superb night market with plenty of handicrafts.

 Best time to visit Hua Hin